 In some states, emancipation is automatic in certain circumstances, even though the minor is under the age of majority.
 For example, joining the armed forces or getting married may lead to emancipation.
 If your child marries or joins the military, you're no longer legally responsible for their welfare.

 Minors seeking emancipation must file a petition with the court and meet certain state-specific criteria.
-When making an emancipation determination, courts often consider the best interests of the child and their level of maturity.
+When making an emancipation determination, courts often consider the child's best interests and maturity level.

 Divorce and Parental Obligations